palladius/septober/README.md

 Starting to use skaffold, I'm inclined to use kompose to generate k8s manifests starting from docker-compose: https://github.com/kubernetes/kompose.
 Installing on Mac is a breeze

+### Run in prod

+If you have a MySQL available and you fancy setting it up by running

+    docker run -it LOCALIMAGE ENV=production rake db:migrate

+Then you can just run the prod image this way:

+    make docker-build
+    (
+          echo DATABASE_HOST=1.2.3.4
+          echo DATABASE_PORT=3306
+          echo DATABASE_NAME=your-db-name
+          echo DATABASE_USER=your-user
+          echo DATABASE_PASSWORD=your-passwprd
+          echo MESSAGGIO_OCCASIONALE='This will appear on top of the app just for debugging purposes.
+Remember: Quality or Death!
+(Boris)' echo RAILS_ENV=production
+    ) > t
+    docker run -it -p 8080:8080 --env-file t septober-ng

+The first time you might want to just do a:

+    docker run -it -p 8080:8080 --env-file t septober-ng bash

+And try the ENV variables manually until they work with your MYSQL server.

 ### BUGS